- December 15

 The University of Vermont's Direct Entry Program in Nursing (DEPN) is an accelerated path to the Doctor of Nursing Practice (DNP) degree for those who have not graduated from a nursing program and hold a baccalaureate or higher degree in another field.

 The program includes coursework related to the science and art of nursing, including basic, clinical and applied sciences and concepts of practice management, health policy, ethics and quality in health care.
-Graduates are eligible to sit for the American Nurses Credentialing Center or American Academy of Nurse Practitioners Adult or Family Nurse Practitioner certification exam.
+Graduates are eligible for national certification.

 A grade point average of 3.0, successful completion of all clinical experiences and a comprehensive examination are required for graduation.
 Refer to class year curriculum sheets for credit hours required for graduation.